epfl-ada/ada-2024-project-adaspeedia/README.md

 ### Some subquestions we aim to answer:
 1. What distribution does the difference between human and LLM distances follow?

 2. Do LLMs exhibit the same strategy of “getting away” and then “homing in” as the paper shows humans do?

-3. Do LLMs find shorter paths than humans on average?
+3. Do LLMs find shorter paths than humans on average and how do they compare when it comes to finished paths rated as difficult by humans ?

-4. Politicization: Is the wikispeedia semantic distance of LLM biased when measured on two articles judged sensitive to associate by the LLM?
-  - Does the underlying politicization introduce biases in the computed semantic distance from LLM games?
+4. Does the moderation of LLMs introduce biases in the computed semantic distance from LLM games, and in particular do LLMs inflate the semantic distance when considering sensitive associations like 'Slavery' and 'African American'?

 5. Do we observe the same difference between distances from human games and LLMs games, and between distances from human games and LLM embeddings?
   - Is there a correlation between the distances from LLM games and the ones from LLM embeddings vectors?

-6. How is the difficulty rating given by human players related to the path length and the success rate of LLM games?
-  - I.e. are games difficult for humans also difficult for LLMs?
-  - Limitation: we don’t know if we will have enough data to answer this question, but if not we will focus on the other questions.
-We would need to have the distance data between the start and end article of many paths.
-And we need that these paths also have a difficulty rating.

 ### Discarded questions:
 - Which semantic distance is “better,” i.e. encodes the most “common sense” as measured by crowd-workers in section 5.2 of the paper?
 Answering this question seemed impractical to implement, whether the ratings would be collected with human crowd-workers or with LLMs instructed to perform the same task (after verifying they give similar results).